 Students on this rotation will work alongside attendings and residents in the Pediatric Nephrology outpatient clinic and on inpatient consultations.
+Students may be required to drive to North Charleston (2250 Mall Dr, North Charleston, SC 29406) during this rotation.

 LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation, students should be able to do the following: